ppsp-team/PyNM/README.md

 ## Documentation

 All the functions have the classical Python DocStrings that you can summon with ```help()```.
 You can also see the [tutorials](https://github.com/ppsp-team/PyNM/tree/master/tutorials) for documented examples.

+### Training sample
+By default, the models are fit on all the controls in the dataset and prediction is then done on the entire dataset.
+The residuals (scores of the normative model) are then calculated as the difference between the actual value and predicted value for each subject.
+This paradigm is not meant for situations in which the residuals will then be used in a prediction setting, since any train/test split stratified by proband/control will have information from the training set leaked into the test data.

+In order to avoid contaminating the test set, in a prediction setting it is important to fit the normative model on a subset of the controls and then leave those out.
+This is implemented in PyNM with the `--train_sample` flag.
+It can be used in three ways:
+ 1. Number in (0,1]
+    - This is simplest usage that defines the sample size, PyNM will then select a random sample of the controls and use those as a training group.
+    - The subjects used in the sample are recorded in the column `'train_sample'` of the resulting PyNM.data object.
+Subjects used in the training sample are encoded as 1s, and the rest as 0s.
+ 3. `'manual'`
+    - It is also possible to specify exactly which subjects to use as a training group by providing a column in the input data labeled `'train_sample'` encoded the same way.
+ 5. `'controls'`
+    - This is the default setting that will fit the model on all the controls.

+### Gaussian Process Model

 ## References

 Original papers with Gaussian Processes (GP):